 You may undergo blood tests or other diagnostic tests.

-- If you are pregnant or suspect that you are pregnant, you should notify your healthcare
+If you are pregnant or think you could be, you should notify your surgeon.

-- You may receive a sedative prior to the procedure to help you relax.
+You may receive a sedative before the procedure to help you relax.
 Because the sedative

-may make you drowsy, you will need to arrange for some to drive you home.
+may make you drowsy, you will need to arrange for someone to drive you home.

-- You may meet with a physical therapist prior to your surgery to discuss rehabilitation.
+You may meet with a physical therapist before your surgery to discuss rehabilitation.

 from the hospital.